MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     $PasswordProfile.Password = "Pass@word1"
     ```

-1. You are ready to create a new users.
+8. You are ready to create a new users.
 The following command will be populated with the user information and run.
 If you have more than one user to add, you can use a notepad txt file to add the user information and copy/paste into PowerShell.

     ```
     New-AzureADUser -DisplayName "New User" -PasswordProfile $PasswordProfile -UserPrincipalName "NewUser@labtenantname.com" -AccountEnabled $true -MailNickName "Newuser"
     ```
->**Note**: Replace **labtenantname.com** with the **onmicrosoft.com** name assigned by the lab tenant.
+**Note** - Replace **labtenantname.com** with the **onmicrosoft.com** name assigned by the lab tenant.

 ## Experiment with managing users